Who's Paige Turley? Meet the Winter Love Island 2020 attendee - Mash Viral

 What makes Paige special?

-Paige says her greatest aversion is arrogance.
-She says: “I like someone who is confident, but if he is too much and is marginally high-spirited, I don’t care.”
+Paige says that her greatest dislike is arrogance.
+She says: “I like someone who is confident, but if he is too much and is marginally cocky, I don’t care.”

 Where could I have seen Paige?

-This will not be Paige’s first appearance on a major ITV reality show – she participated in Got Talent in the UK in 2012 – and made it to the semi-finals.
+This won’t be Paige’s first appearance on a big ITV reality show – she took part in Got Talent in the UK in 2012 – and made it to the semi-finals.

 Love Island starts on Sunday, January 12th, at 9:00 p.m. on ITV2